k-i-o/discord-virtual-fishing-farmer/README.md

 You can also run the bot on a vps or home server with docker just doing `docker compose up --build -d`. (note: also with docker you must create your .env)

+To start the farming go in the designed guild in the specified channel and execute the command /fish

 ## IMPORTANT NOTE: DON'T SHARE YOUR .ENV WITH NOBODY THEY CAN STEAL YOUR DISCORD ACCOUNT WITH IT